joshakeman/notes/ultimate_go/ultimate-go.md

 UTF-8 is a three-layer character set... bytes at the bottom, code-points in the middle (a 32-bit or 4-byte value) and on top characters (1 to 4 code-points)

 A string has a pointer to the underlying array of bytes and the length of the underlying array

+In Go, rune is really just an alias for type int32

 Every array in Go is just a slice waiting to happen